Error-tolerant quantum convolutional neural networks for symmetry-protected topological phases: Tolerance to symmetry-preserving errors

 NISQ computers operate in the presence of noise due to decoherence and gate infidelities.
 To enable the exploitation of QCNNs as a characterization tool for NISQ computers, it is thus crucial to investigate the effects of noise on the performance of QCNNs and to construct QCNNs whose output is robust against noise.

 We expect that the preparation of typical many-body ground states $|\psi\rangle$ will require substantially deeper quantum circuits than the QCNNs considered in this work which can be implemented in very short constant depth as discussed above.
-We thus focus on the robustness of QCNNs against errors that occur during the preparation of many-body ground states $|\psi\rangle$ on NISQ devices and neglect errors occurring during the QCNN circuits.
-To simulate the preparation errors, we consider an error channel
+We thus focus on the robustness of QCNNs against errors that occur during the preparation of many-body ground states $|\psi\rangle$ described by the error channel \eqref{eq:channel} and neglect errors occurring during the QCNN circuits.